 Back in 2021 we published an article that ended up being one of the most popular on our site that year, and it was entitled “There is one very popular travel rewards credit card in Canada that is due for a major overhaul” And that article discussed how RBC needed to update their Avion card to better compete with the cards in the market.
 However to date there have not been any updates to the card.

 Truth be told, why should they change it when they have so many people using the card who unaware they may have better options available to them.
 Or as already mentioned, people are so heavily invested in the program trying to rack up enough points for their dream flights that it doesn’t make sense to shift their spending to another program.
-And that’s where RBC’s new ION cards come into play for these existing Avion cardholders.
+And that’s where RBC’s ION cards come into play for these existing Avion cardholders.

-The new RBC ION Cards
+The RBC ION Cards

 RBC launched two new rewards cards in September 2022 to coincide with their rebranding of the RBC Rewards program to Avion Rewards.
 These cards followed other banks in being more lifestyle oriented cards with new category earn rate accelerators of up to 3 points per dollar and a focus on non-travel rewards although they do have the option to be used for travel.